Ricardinho (futsal player, born 1985)

-Nicknamed O Mágico (The Magician), he was named Best Player of the World a record six times by Futsal Planet in 2010, 2014, 2015, 2016, 2017 and 2018.
+Nicknamed O Mágico (The Magician), he was named Best Player of the World a record six times by Futsal Planet, 5 of which he won consecutively from 2014 to 2018 a record as well.
+He won his first in 2010.
 Ricardinho is the only player to have won the award more than four times, being the only Portuguese player to receive it.
 In 2020 he was awarded a spot in the FutsalFeed's Best Team of the Year Award, the first time this award was conceived.

 At international club level, Ricardinho has won the UEFA Futsal Cup, now known as the UEFA Futsal Champions League, thrice, in 2009–10 with Benfica and in 2016–17 and 2017–18 with Inter FS.
 As a teenager he had already played and lost a final in 2003–04, for Benfica, against Boomerang Interviú.
 He also lost another final, while at Inter FS, in 2015–16, against Gazprom-Ugra.
 In European competitions with his country, he won the UEFA Futsal Euro 2018, in which he finished as top scorer and received the award for Best Player.
 He had already been named the Best Player in the 2007 edition and been joint-top scorer in the 2016 edition.
 He is now the all-time top scorer of the competition.